cyberitanas/Worksheet-2/README.md

 1. Installs the IDT,
 2. Sets up the PIC,
-3. And enables interrupts using the `sti` instruction.

 From that point on, keyboard input is interrupt-driven.
 In idle mode the kernel simply echoes keystrokes as they arrive, which demonstrates that: